-Requisite(s): 11214c Architectural Design: Architectural Communications AND 11205c Architecture and Landscape Cultures AND 11212c Architectural History and Theory: Orientations
+Requisite(s): 11214c Spatial Communications 1 AND 11205c Architecture and Landscape Thinking AND 11212c Architectural History and Theory: Orientations

 The lower case 'c' after the subject code indicates that the subject is a corequisite.
 See definitions for details.

 There are course requisites for this subject.
 See access conditions.